rocktronica/OneFileCMS/readme.markdown

 ### Multi-Language Support?

 Yes!
-(But only English is included so far...)
+(But only English and German is available so far...)

 ### Can I have more than one username/password?